MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 *  Press `Right Arrow` to explore other available tabs.

-The **DOM Tree** turns elements with `href` attributes into focusable links, so you may need to select `Tab` more than once to reach the **Styles** pane.
+The **DOM Tree** turns elements with `href` attributes into focusable links, so you may need to press `Tab` more than once to reach the **Styles** pane.

 ### Known issues

-The **DOM Breakpoints** and **Properties** tabs are not keyboard-accessible.
+The **DOM Breakpoints** and **Properties** tabs aren't keyboard-accessible.

 ### Styles pane

 The **Styles** pane has controls to filter styles, toggle element states (such as [:active](https://developer.mozilla.org/docs/Web/CSS/:active) and [:focus](https://developer.mozilla.org/docs/Web/CSS/:focus)), toggle classes, and add new classes.
 There's also a powerful style inspection tool to explore and modify styles currently applied to the element that has focus in the **DOM Tree**.

 The key concept to understand about the **Styles** pane is that it only shows styles for the currently-selected node in the **DOM Tree**.
-For example, suppose you are done inspecting the styles of a `<header>` node, and now you want to look at the styles for a `<footer>` node.
+For example, suppose you're done inspecting the styles of a `<header>` node, and now you want to look at the styles for a `<footer>` node.
 To do that, you first need to select the `<footer>` node in the **DOM Tree**.

-You might find it faster to use the [Inspect](#inspect-an-element-on-the-page) workflow to inspect a node that is in the general vicinity of the `footer` node (such as a link within the footer), which focuses the **DOM Tree**, and then use your keyboard to navigate to the exact node in which you are interested.
+You might find it faster to use the [Inspect](#inspect-an-element-on-the-page) workflow to inspect a node that is in the general vicinity of the `footer` node (such as a link within the footer), which focuses the **DOM Tree**, and then use your keyboard to navigate to the exact node in which you're interested.

 #### Navigate the Styles pane

 Because all of the style tools connect in one way or another back to the **Styles** pane, it makes sense to become an expert in this tool first.

-*  With focus on the **Styles** pane, select `Tab` to move focus inside and explore the contents.
+*  With focus on the **Styles** pane, press `Tab` to move focus inside and explore the contents.

-*  Select `Tab` until the first style becomes active.
-If you are using a screen reader this first style is announced as `element.style {}`.
+*  Press `Tab` until the first style becomes active.
+If you're using a screen reader, this first style is announced as `element.style {}`.

-*  Select `Down Arrow` to navigate the list of styles in order of specificity.
+*  Press `Down Arrow` to navigate the list of styles in order of specificity.
 A screen reader announces each style starting with the name of the CSS file, the line number on which the style appears, and the name of the style.
 For example, `main.css:233 .card__img {}`.

-*  Select `Enter` to inspect a style in more detail.
+*  Press `Enter` to inspect a style in more detail.
 Focus begins on an editable version of the style name.

-*  Select `Tab` to move between editable versions of each CSS property and the corresponding values.
+*  Press `Tab` to move between editable versions of each CSS property and the corresponding values.
 At the end of each style block is a blank editable text field which you can use to add additional CSS properties.

-*  You can continue to select `Tab` to move through the list of styles, or select `Escape` to exit the mode and go back to navigating by arrow keys.
+*  You can continue to press `Tab` to move through the list of styles, or press `Escape` to exit the mode and go back to navigating by arrow keys.

 For additional shortcuts, see [Styles pane keyboard reference](../shortcuts/index.md#styles-pane-keyboard-shortcuts).